The President of the State: Youth are the main engine of the development process in the UAE

-His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, urged the youth in the UAE to adhere to the values of the authentic Emirati society, to preserve the constants upon which it is based, and to respect its customs and traditions.
-To be good members of society.
+His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, urged the youth in the UAE to adhere to the authentic values of the UAE society, to preserve the constants on which it is based, and to respect its customs and traditions.
+He called on them to take positive examples in their lives because of their impact on building Their personalities, formation, directing their behavior, and preparing them to be good individuals in society.

-His Highness, the President of the State, also stressed the necessity of preserving and strengthening family ties, and benevolence to and care for parents, which is at the core of the teachings of our true religion.
+His Highness, the President of the State, also stressed the need to preserve and strengthen family ties, and be kind to parents and take care of them, which are at the core of the teachings of our true religion.

-During his meeting with a number of his young sons in the Council of the Bahr Palace on the occasion of the International Youth Day, His Highness exchanged patriarchal conversations and talked with them about their ideas, aspirations and visions.
-The UAE is looking for bright, qualitative ideas.
+His Highness, during his meeting with a number of his young sons at the Qasr Al-Bahr Council on the occasion of International Youth Day, exchanged patriarchal conversations and talked with them about their ideas, aspirations and visions, praising what he heard from them of proposals and ideas that reflect their awareness of issues of concern to the country in its present and future, stressing that the UAE is looking into For good quality ideas.

-His Highness also stressed the role of youth in preserving the reputation and good image of the UAE, which made it appreciated and respected by the countries of the world.

-His Highness said that the challenge of crises such as “Corona” prompted the UAE to actively seek to benefit from technology to find innovative solutions to meet the challenges of food and water security by starting to implement qualitative initiatives for water desalination and rice and wheat cultivation according to the latest technological methods..noting that the UAE is looking forward from To bring about an unprecedented quantum leap in this regard to achieve food security.
+His Highness said: The challenge of crises, such as “Corona”, prompted the UAE to strive to take advantage of technology to find innovative solutions to meet the challenges of food and water security, by starting to implement qualitative initiatives for water desalination and rice and wheat cultivation according to the latest technological methods, indicating that The UAE is looking forward to making an unprecedented quantum leap in this regard to achieve food security.

 In conclusion, His Highness expressed his wishes for success for the youth in the UAE in achieving their aspirations and serving their society and country.